 Using carbohydrates in this way will give your body the sugar it needs to spare glycogen, maintain blood sugar levels, and prevent muscle breakdown while you workout.
 However, this may only be helpful for exercise beginners and ultra-endurance athletes.
 People who exercise regularly at high-intensities only get minimal results from a targeted ketogenic diet.

-To implement the cyclical ketogenic diet properly, you must eat a high-carbohydrate diet 1-2 days a week to replete your glycogen stores and follow a ketogenic diet on the remaining 5-6 days to deplete your glycogen stores.
+To implement the cyclical keto diet correctly, you must eat a high-carbohydrate diet 1-2 days a week to replenish your glycogen stores and follow a ketogenic diet on the remaining 5-6 days to deplete your glycogen stores.
 However, the carbohydrates that you eat are important as well.

 What to Eat on a Cyclical Ketogenic Diet